 We have historically experienced seasonal variations in our license and other revenues as a result of increased customer orders in our second and fourth fiscal quarters.
 We generally see a modest increase in orders in our second fiscal quarter, which is the quarter ending January 31, due to customer buying patterns.
 We also see significantly increased orders in our fourth fiscal quarter, which is the quarter ended July 31, due to efforts by our sales team to achieve annual incentives.
 This seasonal pattern, however, may be absent in any given year.
 For example, the timing of a small number of large transactions or the receipt of early payments may be sufficient to disrupt seasonal revenue trends.
-On an annual basis, our maintenance revenues which are recognized ratably, may also be impacted in the event that seasonal patterns change significantly.
-As we increase subscription sales, a concentration of such sales in our fiscal fourth quarter will reduce the revenues we can recognize in the fiscal year, which will impact the revenues reported in the fiscal year and our revenue growth.
+On an annual basis, our maintenance revenues, which are recognized ratably, may also be impacted in the event that seasonal patterns change significantly.
+During fiscal years in which subscriptions increase as a percentage of total sales, the revenues we can recognize in the fiscal year will be reduced, and our reported revenue growth will be adversely affected.
+The seasonal nature of our sales and the concentration of such sales in our fiscal fourth quarter increases this impact.

 Our services revenues are also subject to seasonal fluctuations, though to a lesser degree than our license revenues.
 Our services revenues are impacted by the number of billable days in a given fiscal quarter.
-The quarter ended January 31 usually has fewer billable days due to the impact of the Thanksgiving, Christmas and New Year's holidays.
-The quarter ended July 31 usually also has fewer billable days due to the impact of the Thanksgiving, Christmas and New Year's holidays.
-The quarter ended July 31 usually also has fewer billable days due to the impact of vacation times taken by our professional staff.
+The quarter ended January 31 usually has fewer billable days due to the impact of vacation times taken by our professional staff.
 Because we pay our services professionals the same amounts throughout the year, our gross margins on our services revenues are usually lower in these quarters.
 This seasonal pattern, however, may be absent in any given year.